smackers/lockpwn/README.md

 lockpwn
 ====================
-lockpwn is a static lockset analyser for multithreaded programs.
+lockpwn is a static lockset analyser for concurrent Boogie programs.

 We currently support only C and pthreads.

-The input to lockpwn is a concurrent C program translated to the Boogie intermediate verification language using SMACK.

 ## Build instructions
 1. Clone this project.